indeedeng/imhotep/docs/quick-start.md

 permalink: /docs/quick-start/
 ---

-This section guides you through the process of configuring an AWS stack and uploading your data to a web app that allows you to access your data in Imhotep using Imhotep Query Language (IQL).
+This section guides you through the process of configuring an Imhotep cluster on AWS, uploading your data, and accessing your data in Imhotep using Imhotep Query Language (IQL).

-##AWS Configuration
+##Creating a Cluster on AWS

 ###Prerequisites
 You must have an AWS account and three S3 buckets for data storage.
 For this configuration, you will use AWS CloudFormation, Amazon S3 and Amazon EC2.

-NOTE: If you build your own version of Imhotep, you will use the s3imhotepBucket for the Imhotep executables.

 ###Setup
 Use AWS CloudFormation to create a stack on AWS.